languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   LightProof and enable LanguageTool for English.

-  Note that there will also be a new menu item "LanguageTool" under the "Tools" menu which you might need to use if on-the-fly checking doesn't properly work.
+  Note that there will also be a new menu item "LanguageTool" under the "Tools" menu.
   If the native spelling and grammar dialog doesn't check grammar, make sure that the check box "Check Grammar" is checked in it (if the window closes because of no mistakes in the document, simply make any spelling mistake to make it open for a longer time, and check the box).
 Check also if LanguageTool is visible